Japan Air Lines Flight 123: Investigation

-In an unrelated incident on 19 August 1982, while under the control of the first officer, JA8119 suffered a runway strike of the No. 4 engine on landing at Chitose Air Base in poor visibility.
-This was repaired successfully and the aircraft again returned to service.
-This incident did not contribute to the Flight 123 accident.
+In 2025 it was reported that, according to Hideji Kenjo, an officer with the Gunma Prefectural Police who worked on the case, the identification and autopsies of the victims was conducted in a gymnasium that had been converted into a morgue for the purposes of the investigation, and that the process lasted over a month from the date of the crash.

 Aftermath and legacy

 The Japanese public's confidence in Japan Air Lines took a dramatic downturn in the wake of the disaster, with passenger numbers on domestic routes dropping by one-third.
-Rumors persisted that Boeing had admitted fault to cover up shortcomings in the airline's inspection procedures, thereby protecting the reputation of a major customer.
-In the months after the crash, domestic traffic decreased by as much as 25%.
+Rumors persisted that Boeing had admitted faults to cover up shortcomings in the airline's inspection procedures to protect the reputation of a major customer.
+In the months after the crash, domestic air traffic decreased by as much as 25%.
 In 1986, for the first time in a decade, fewer passengers boarded JAL's overseas flights during the New Year period than the previous year.
 Some of them considered switching to All Nippon Airways, JAL's main competitor, as a safer alternative.

-JAL paid ¥780 million (US$7.6 million) to the victims' relatives in the form of "condolence money" without admitting liability.
-JAL president Yasumoto Takagi resigned.
-In the aftermath of the incident, Hiroo Tominaga, a JAL maintenance manager, died from suicide intended to atone for the incident, as did Susumu Tajima, an engineer who had inspected and cleared the aircraft as flightworthy, due to difficulties at work.
+In the aftermath of the incident, JAL president Yasumoto Takagi resigned.
+Hiroo Tominaga, a JAL maintenance manager, died from suicide intended to atone for the incident, as did Susumu Tajima, an engineer who had inspected and cleared the aircraft as flightworthy following the tailstrike incident, whose suicide note cited "work problems".

-In compliance with standard procedures, Japan Air Lines retired flight number 123 for their Haneda-Itami routes, changing it to Flight 121 and Flight 127 on September 1, 1985.
-While Boeing 747s were still used on the same route operating with the new flight numbers in the years following the crash, they were replaced by the Boeing 767 or Boeing 777 in the mid-1990s.
-Boeing 747-100SRs continued to serve JAL on domestic routes until their retirement in 2006, having been replaced by newer widebody aircraft such as the Boeing 747-400D and Boeing 777, introduced during the 1990s and early 2000s.
-Boeing 747 operations at JAL ended in 2011 when the last 747-400 was returned to the lessor as part of the airline’s efforts to cut costs, with twin-engined widebodies such as the Boeing 777, Boeing 787 Dreamliner, and Airbus A350 utilized on the routes instead.